kojenov/cmon/2 - stream key reuse/README.md

 ```
 Then open the resulting images in Krita and XOR layers (In GIMP, you can use layer difference but it's not quite the same)

-You can also use a coomand line tool:
+You can also use a command line tool:
 `sudo apt install gmic`

 https://stackoverflow.com/a/40049271